-So I understand when you say that you're tirrreeddd!!!...truth is, I think we all are!!
+So I understand when you say that you're tirrreeddd!!!...truth is, we all are!!

 “For every reason it’s not possible, there are hundreds of people who have faced the same circumstances and succeeded.”- Jack Canfield

-So before you throw in the towel, here are some tips to keep you going:
+So before you throw in the towel, here's some tips to keep you going: